perj/sebuild/docs/descriptors/config.md

 		]
 	)

-This configures some aspects of the build system.
+CONFIG contains custom arguments, described here.
+The list of arguments on the index page does not apply to CONFIG.
+As a special exception, you _can_ use the [INCLUDE argument](../arguments/include.md) in CONFIG.

 ## `buildversion_script`
 Script that outputs one number which is the version of what's being built.
 It's highly recommended that the version number is unique for at least every commit to your repository.
 Defaults to `git rev-list HEAD 2>/dev/null|wc -l|xargs` (xargs remove any formatting wc adds.)